kaixids/Multi_Agent-Continuous_Control/README.md

 The agents are trained using DDPG framework with shared experience.

 Both Actor and Critic networks have two hidden layers of 512 and 256 nodes.
+Inputs are normalized using BatchNorm1d.
 Each layer comes with RELU activation.
 The final output activation is tanh.

 Refer to the `tennis.ipynb` and `config.py` for hyper-parameters